helabenkhalfallah/code-health-meter/README.md

    - High degree centrality suggests a module plays a central role or has many connections.
    - High in-degree centrality implies a module is heavily relied upon by others.
    - High out-degree centrality indicates a module has many dependencies.
-- **Louvain Communities**: Offers a visual representation of how modules are naturally grouped based on interaction patterns, providing insights into the system's modular structure and potential areas of high coupling or low cohesion.
+- **Louvain Communities**: Offers a visual representation of how modules are **naturally grouped based on interaction patterns**, providing insights into the system's modular structure and potential areas of high coupling or low cohesion.
-- **Real Modularity**: `Real Modularity = 1 - Louvain Modularity` since Louvain modularity captures the strength of interactions within communities.
+- **Independent File Ratio**: `Independent File Ratio = 1 - Interaction Density(Louvain Modularity)` since **Louvain modularity captures the strength of interactions within communities**.
-   - High Louvain Modularity: This signifies strong interactions within communities, suggesting high coupling between files or modules within those groups.
+   - **High Louvain Modularity**: This signifies strong interactions within communities, suggesting high coupling between files or modules within those groups.
 This implies lower "real modularity" as the components are more intertwined.
-   - Low Louvain Modularity: This indicates weaker interactions between communities, potentially suggesting looser coupling and a higher degree of "real modularity."
+   - **Low Louvain Modularity**: This indicates weaker interactions between communities, potentially suggesting looser coupling and a higher degree of "real modularity."

 ---